Local Flavor

 Our goal is to source 100% of our raw materials from within a 500-mile radius of the malt house.

 Our commitment to local farmers helps to provide these producers with a more stable outlet for their products.
-By negotiating prices and terms before the growing season even begins, we secure access to raw materials for the coming year and offer the farmer peace of mind.
+By negotiating prices and terms before the growing season begins, we secure access to raw materials for the coming year and offer the farmer peace of mind.

 We invite farmers interested in joining our network to contact us directly to learn more about our requirements.
 The small grains we purchase meet specific criteria for protein content, size, disease, moisture, and germination rates.